 Yes.
 If there is any merchandising, as an investor in the film you will also own part of those profits.

 Our goal is to provide transparency to our investors.
 When we begin production of the film, we will look to post quarterly financials for the film and our company on our website for investors to see.
 We will not do what so many traditional Hollywood films do and use “Hollywood Accounting” to make sure certain people line their pockets, and that others do not.
 For example, Forrest Gump had $660 million in ticket sales, but the film was never “profitable” according to Hollywood because certain people and companies were paid first, so there would be no “profits” in the end.
 With our film, we are striving to only pay for services needed to make, market and distribute the film, and we will disclose all of this in the quarterly financials we post for our investors.
 If the film makes money, you will see that in the financials, and know where every dollar goes.

-In July, we closed an equity crowdfunding campaign with more than $150K in investments.
-We have the ability to raise the $500,000 budget in a traditional manner from accredited investors, but have chosen to give as many investors, regardless of their income level or net worth, the chance to invest in this film to show Hollywood that the old manner of financing films can to be democratized.
+In July 2020, we closed an equity crowdfunding campaign with more than $150K in investments.
+Later that year, we closed a second equity crowdfunding campaign with more than $300K in investments.
+We have the ability to raise the $500,000 budget in a traditional manner from accredited investors, but have chosen to give as many investors, regardless of their income level or net worth, the chance to invest in this film to show Hollywood that the old manner of financing films can be democratized.
 If the entire $500,000 budget is not raised through equity crowdfunding, then more traditional investors will be given the chance to invest the remainder of the film's budget.